UKPLab/arxiv2018-bayesian-ensembles/README.md

    * `src/baselines` -- implementations of the methods we evaluate BSC against
    * `src/bsc` -- the core implementation of our method, including various annotator models
    * `src/data` -- simualted data generation and loaders for our test datasets
    * `src/evaluation` -- experimental code for calling all aggregation methods, running the active learning simulation and computing evaluation metrics
    * `src/lample_lstm_tagger` -- LSTM-based model for sequence tagging, see NOTICE.txt
    * `src/models` -- temporary storage of LSTM models
    * `src/test` -- simple unit tests
    * `batch_scripts` -- for running on a cluster with SLURM
    * `config` -- config files for the simulations
-   * `data` -- outputs from error analysis
+   * `data` -- datasets and outputs from error analysis
    * `documents` -- tex files for the paper.
    * `MACE` -- MACE implementation in Java, see NOTICE.txt

 ## Third-pary code included in this repository:

 * MACE -- by Dirk Hovy, https://github.com/dirkhovy/MACE
 * src/baselines/hmm.py -- by An Tanh Nguyen, https://github.com/thanhan

 ## Requirements and installation.

 Python 3.5 or higher.

 Use virtualenv to install the packages listed in requirements.txt -- you can use the script `setup.sh` to automatically set up a new virtual environment in the directory `env`.
 Please also run: